DataLab-Platform/DataLab/doc/roadmap.rst

   - New embedded Python editor
   - Scripts using the same API as high-level applicative test scenarios
   - Support for macro recording

+* Add an xmlrpc server to allow external applications controlling CodraFT main features (open a signal or an image, open a HDF5 file, etc.)

+CodraFT 2.2
+^^^^^^^^^^^

+* Add new image processing features: denoising, ...
+* Add default image visualization settings in .INI configuration file

 Other ideas for future releases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^